 Preheat your oven to 400° F and line a baking sheet with parchment paper.

-Add the Impossible ground followed by the vegan Parmesan, garlic, parsley and black pepper to a mixing bowl.
+Add the Impossible ground followed by the Parmesan, garlic, parsley and black pepper to a large bowl.

 Break up the slices of bread into small pieces.